ChenIdan/Surviving/README.md

 # Surviving
-script for fixing reversed section numbers in latex
+script for fixing reversed section numbers in latex and lyx